followthemoney/shadowfleet_owners/README.md

 ## Definition

-A vessel is part of the shadowfleet if it carries Russian crude or oil, while under or uninsured.
+A vessel is part of the shadowfleet if it carries Russian crude or oil products, while under or uninsured, owned by a non-EU/G7 company.

 ## Data sources and caveats